Rouux/matchmaking-bot/README.md

-# Discord Bot - Roux
+# Matchmaking Discord Bot - Roux

-A simple Typescript discord bot
+Ever wanted to find friends to play with ?